Call EBT customer service, 1-800-997-2555, to report a lost or stolen card.

 If DTA plans to charge the $5 replacement fee, it will give or send you a form notice that says you will be charged.
 You can request a refund.

 DTA should issue your replacement card the day you request it or the following day.
 DTA says it doesn’t have to keep to these time frames for certain clients requesting five or more replacement cards in a 12-month period.
 If you are subject to these special rules, DTA will say you have to come back to the DTA office to meet with a Fraud Investigator before DTA will give you a replacement card.
-See DTA Online Guide EBT Card Fees, Replacements and Notices.
-This will delay getting you the replacement card, it may not be legal.
+See DTA Online Guide (EBT Card Fees, Replacements and Notices).
+This will delay getting you the replacement card may not be legal.

 - You will not get notice of your right to appeal the $5 fee and you will not get notice of the reasons a fee should not be charged.
 This lack of notice may not be legal.
-Consult an advocate if you want to challenge the fee.
+Contact a legal services advocate, Appendix D: Massachusetts Legal Services Offices, if you want to challenge the fee.

 - You may not get notice of denial and notice of appeal rights if a request for refund is denied.
 This may not be legal.
-Consult an advocate if your refund request is not granted.
+Contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, if your refund request is denied.